Information and Options for Survivors of Sexual Misconduct Abroad

-If the person who may have engaged in sexual misconduct is a member of the Northwestern community, then Northwestern has the ability to investigate and impose sanctions for any violations of our Policy on Sexual Misconduct.
+If the person who may have engaged in sexual misconduct is a member of the Northwestern community, then Northwestern has the ability to investigate and impose sanctions for any violations of our Policy on Institutional Equity.
 Regardless of their identity, all survivors have access to the support of Northwestern and CARE.
 However, Northwestern’s ability to investigate or adjudicate a complaint may be limited by the level of control it has over the learning environment and the person(s) involved.
 For example, if they are a member of the host university’s student body, enrolled in another school’s study abroad program or a third-party provider, Northwestern’s ability to investigate a situation or sanction an individual is limited although we will work with the program provider or the host university to take action.
 Furthermore, local laws and/or the policies of a host organization may further govern your legal options.

 Northwestern University encourages individuals to report incidents of sexual misconduct to the University Police or local law enforcement officials.
 Timely reporting to the police is an important factor in successful investigation and prosecution of crimes, including sexual violence crimes, and may lead to the arrest of an offender or aid in the investigation of other incidents.
 Northwestern can assist students in reporting sexual misconduct to the University Police, local law enforcement or the nearest U.S. embassy or consulate.
 Learn more about resources and reporting options.